Skip to content

 2. Enable Apple as a provider.

-• Confirm the app’s bundle identifier matches the one registered in the Apple Developer Portal
+4. Ensure the bundle identifier matches the one used in your Apple Developer configuration.

 Email & Password